najishab/NajiProxy/TERMS.md

 ## Privacy

-Proxy Cloud is designed with full privacy protection.
+Naji Proxy is designed with full privacy protection.
 We do not collect, store, or share any of your personal data.
 For more details, please refer to our Privacy Policy.

 ## Intellectual Property